 These are just some of the questions that we get asked about A LOT!

 For years now clients have asked us to paint their kitchens and this is often for many reasons: it’s looking tired, it’s the wrong colour, it’s been damaged or I just want to change the look.
 Mostly though it’s because painting an existing kitchen is often much cheaper than having a whole new one fitted and is the reason that most clients chose this option..

-We have been painting kitchens and fitted furniture on site for 20 years but to be honest more often than not we were asked to hand paint them.
-I think this was partly because the clients didn’t realise it was an option but mostly because spraying in someones home wasn’t even a consideration because spraying was considered for the more commercial larger projects.
+We have been painting kitchens and fitted furniture on site for 20 years but to be honest, more often than not we were asked to hand paint them.
+I think this was partly because the clients didn’t realise spraying was an option but mostly because spraying in someones home wasn’t even a consideration because spraying was considered for the more commercial larger projects.

 Hand Painted Kitchens